 … and it was well worth the hell of a hangover the next day.

 Where to Stay

 I recommend staying in or near Klakvsik another night, in a hotel like visitHOMES Leirvik or Hotel Klaksvik.

 Faroes Itinerary, Day 3: Streymoy & Suðuroy (overnight in Suðuroy)

 I promised earlier that we’d return to Streymoy, the largest island of the Faroes and home to its capital city, and today we do!

-This day of the Faroes itinerary will take you to two important cities in Eysturoy, Kirkjubøur and the capital Tórshavn, before catching the ferry in the late afternoon towards Suðuroy.
+This day of our 5 day Faroe Islands itinerary will take you to two important cities in Eysturoy, Kirkjubøur and the capital Tórshavn, before catching the ferry in the late afternoon towards Suðuroy.

 We both left with Suðuroy firmly planted as one of our favorite Faroese islands and with plans to return.
 If you’re questioning if it’s worth the 2-hour ferry ride, then let me tell you – it most certainly is.